e6quisitory/wolf3d-reimpl-cpp/README.md

 ## Immediate Goals
 - Use mouse to look around, w/ inertia in movement
+- A clean system of managing and accessing game assets
 - Sprites rendering
 - Weapons
 - Enemy AI & character animation